Radiation Therapy and Chemotherapy in Treating Patients with Stage I-IIIB Rectal Cancer

 V. To determine quality of anorectal function at 1 year using the Functional Assessment of Cancer Therapy-Colorectal (FACT-C) questionnaire.

-I. To associate differentially expressed biomarkers with cCR and other clinical outcomes.
+I. To associate FAK expression (tumor microenvironment) with cCR and other clinical outcomes.

 II.
 To associate circulating tumor deoxyribonucleic acid (ctDNA) levels with cCR and other clinical outcomes.